nogibjj/Osama-Matrix-Testing/README.md

 # Github Actions Matrix Build

-This GitHub Actions workflow is designed to automate the testing and building process for a project by utilizing a matrix that includes two different versions of Python and two distinct operating systems.
+This GitHub Actions workflow is designed to automate the testing and building process for a project by utilizing a matrix that includes three different versions of Python and two distinct operating systems.
 This setup allows you to ensure the compatibility and reliability of your code across multiple Python versions and operating system environments.

 ## Overview